AvramRobert/buccaneer/README.md

 buccaneer
 =
-A library for writing command line applications quickly and effortlessly.
+A library(-ish) for writing command line applications quickly and effortlessly.

 #### For the impatient